About Argentina and the travel:

 Commonly our customers travel to either Córdoba or Buenos Aires by air.
 Frequent international flights to Córdoba or Buenos Aires can be found from any major city.
 There are also several domestic flights available from Buenos Aires to Córdoba.
 When scheduling, keep in mind to allow time for layovers and customs, especially if your plan on bringing your own firearm.

-Will I be met me at the airport?
+Will I be met at the airport?
 If, so by whom?

-Yes a member of our friendly staff will meet you at the airport whether in Córdoba or Buenos Aires.
+Yes a member of our friendly staff will meet you at the airport in Córdoba, Santa Fe or Buenos Aires.

 What is the expected travel time from the airport to the lodge?